 We serve dinner seven nights a week and lunch Monday through Friday.
 Dinner reservations are available from 5:00 p.m. to 10:30 p.m. and lunch reservations from 11:30 a.m. to 2:30 p.m.
 Online reservations are limited so please call or email the restaurant directly for additional availability.

 General Reservation Policy

 To provide you with the best dining experience, we require notice for guests with any dietary restrictions or allergies.
-Each table has two hours.
-Notify the restaurant in advance if you wish to keep your table for a longer period.
 In the event of a no-show, or cancellation with less than 48 hours notice for bookings over five people, the credit card entered will be charged 35.00 per person.

 Inquire About a Large Group or Event

 Whether you are looking for an intimate space for fifteen or a beautiful venue for up to 100 guests, Bauhaus is a perfect choice.
 We offer custom-crafted menus from Chef Tim Schulte and David Mueller, as well as an exemplary wine list and bespoke cocktails.